FNDenisovna/BranchComparer/README.md

 # For using as plugin:

-# 1.Build plugin
+# Build plugin
 # go build -buildmode=plugin -o branchcomparer.so branchcomparer.go
-# 2. Copy to the library with shared libs
+# 2. Copy to the your library with shared libs
 # sudo cp ./lib.so /usr/local/lib
 # 3. Update cashe of shared libs
 # sudo ldconfig